 The Final Word

 I made multiple small batches of healing lotion bars so I could evaluate each batch without wasting a bunch of raw materials on something that was not optimal.
 It was not that the less-than-perfect batches were a waste; not at all.
 One batch was too soft and gushy so I re-melted the bars, adding more beeswax.
-Another batch did not have enough essential oils and while the bars were a superb moisturizer, I did not feel they would have the soothing and healing affect of my salves.
+Another batch did not have enough essential oils and while the bars were a superb moisturizer, I did not feel they would have the soothing and healing effect of my salves.

 That said, this is a fun and easy DIY recipe that will give you a lot of room for experimentation.
 Plus, as I mentioned, a healing lotion bar nestled in an organza or cellophane pouch would make a wonderful gift!

 I hope you will give these a try.
-After you do, come back and share the results incuding any special combinations of oils that you use.
+After you do, come back and share the results including any special combinations of oils that you use.
 I would love to hear from you and learn from you!

 Enjoy your next adventure through common sense and thoughtful preparation!